Emerson supports JA programs to prepare young people to succeed.

-Through the Emerson Charitable Trust, we provide financial assistance and other support to local organizations in the United States that improve and enrich lives, promote volunteerism, sponsor education, and provide services to those in need.
+Emerson and the Emerson Charitable Trust provide financial assistance and other support to local organizations in the United States with the goal of improving and enriching lives, promoting volunteerism, sponsoring education, and providing services to those in need.

 China Charitable Program

 In China, Emerson fulfills its commitment to being a good corporate citizen through its China Charitable Program.
-Launched in 2009, this national initiative leverages our core capabilities of engineering and infrastructure development, as well as our interest in education, health and humanitarian relief to enhance the quality of life in Chinese communities.
+Launched in 2009, this initiative leverages our core capabilities of engineering and infrastructure development, and focuses on the key areas of education, civic support, and health and human services.

-Since 2009, we have been a corporate sponsor of the China Women’s Development Foundation’s Water Cellars for Mothers project which aims to help relieve the water shortage in poverty-stricken villages that have no direct access to clean running water.
-We have donated nearly $1 million to the Water Cellars for Mothers program and contributed many hours of volunteer work to help bring clean water to more than 5,000 villagers in seven different locations in the province.
-Over the years, our employees from Shenzhen, Shanghai, Suzhou, Shenyang, Xian, Tianjin, Beijing, Lanzhou, Kunming, Hong Kong, and Chengdu have volunteered their time to visit the region and help investigate water sources for these villages, monitored construction progress, and assessed effectiveness and impact of the program.
-These Emerson employees have also organized several donation events to benefit the villagers.
+Emerson is a long-time corporate sponsor of the China Women’s Development Foundation’s Water Cellars for Mothers project which aims to help relieve the water shortage in poverty-stricken villages that have no direct access to clean running water.
+Over the years, we have donated nearly $1 million to the Water Cellars for Mothers program and contributed many hours of volunteer work to help bring clean water to more than 5,000 villagers in seven different locations in the province.
+Our employees from Shenzhen, Shanghai, Suzhou, Shenyang, Xian, Tianjin, Beijing, Lanzhou, Kunming, Hong Kong, and Chengdu have volunteered their time to visit the villages and help assess effectiveness and impact of the program.

 India Charitable Program

-Emerson has embraced and supported a wide range of STEM initiatives for many years in the communities where it operates.
-A multimillion dollar commitment to STEM and robotics programs through 2020 has supported or will expand activities within organizations and schools such as Girls Scouts of Eastern Missouri; STEMpact; Harris-Stowe University; University of Missouri-St. Louis; Girl Start in Austin, Texas; Air Camp in Dayton, Ohio; and Edina Public Schools, in Minnesota.
+Emerson has embraced and supported a wide range of initiatives to promote Science, Technology, Engineering and Math (STEM) education and awareness in the communities where it operates.
+The company has made a multimillion dollar commitment to support STEM and robotics-related programs through 2020 with a number of organizations and schools including Girls Scouts of Eastern Missouri; STEMpact; Harris-Stowe University; and University of Missouri-St. Louis.
+Additionally, Emerson employees have volunteered with STEM-related organizations, such as Girl Start in Austin, Texas; Air Camp in Dayton, Ohio; and Edina Public Schools, in Minnesota.